mcejp/bmboot/UPGRADING.md

 This guide will list any breaking changes between versions.
 For a list of all changes, see CHANGELOG.md.

+## From 0.4

+- It is now necessary to provide a configuration file at run time.
+See _Configuration_ section in the documentation.

 ## From 0.3 to 0.4

 - `Domain::loadAndStartPayload` now requires and additional argument, which can be retrieved by the payload.